bimobject/docs/docs/minidocs/products/add-factories.md

 ## Default factory data

-You can create products without adding any factories to them.
+You can create {{entityName + 's'}} without adding any factories to them.

-If you don't add any factory entities to a product, Eando X will use generic factory data.
-This will lower the products data quality, and might make your environmental impact score worse.
+If you don't add any factory entities to a {{entityName}}, Eando X will use generic factory data.
+This will lower the {{entityName + 's'}} data quality, and might make your environmental impact score worse.